Koh Samui Elephant Sanctuary: Rescuing Elephants from Riding Camps and Beyond

 Like Elephant Nature Park in Chiang Mai, you cannot bathe the elephants at Samui Elephant Sanctuary but you can observe the elephants bathe themselves.
 The length of the tours is also shorter (3 hours as opposed to half a day/full day/overnight) than many of the itineraries at other parks in Thailand.
 Some reviews comment on the fairly expensive entry price for Samui Elephant Sanctuary, and I understand where they are coming from – but if you’re going to spend money on an elephant interaction experience, don’t opt for a trekking camp just because it’s far cheaper.
 Make sure your tourism dollars go towards a facility that enables interaction with elephants without cruelty and bsue.

 The fact is, there are only 30,000 or so Asian elephants left in the world, and visiting Samui Elephant Sanctuary is one way to interact ethically with elephants without contributing to animal cruelty and abuse.
 Before you decide to go elephant trekking in Koh Samui, please do your research and visit Koh Samui elephant sanctuary instead!

 After the tour, you can enjoy the Thai buffet and sip a cup of tea before being transported back to your hotel.
 Ready to book your trip to the picturesque Koh Samui island?
 Click here to check availability and rates for Villa Waimarie, or click here to see other highly rated hotels in Koh Samui!

 Have you visited Samui Elephant Sanctuary or can you recommend some other ethical elephant sanctuaries in Thailand?
 Let me know in the comments section below!

-Interested in reading more about ethical elephant experiences around the world?
-Click here for more sanctuaries, orphanages and parks that you can visit!
+- Interested in reading more about ethical elephant experiences?
+Click here for more sanctuaries, orphanages and parks that you can visit around the world

 Pin this for later!